collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Typical situation/process: User clones the repo locally using the organizational repo URL (the organizational repo is the origin).

 # Clone/Download and Push Feature Branch to Repo (Almost Same Process for Forked Repo or Organizational Repo)

-The two main differences are that if you are using the "Fork and Pull" Model:
-* If you do not have write permission to the source repo, you need to fork the repo before you clone it
-* When you submit the pull request, a box will be checked by default giving maintainers the ability to change the pull request

 * Perhaps clone or download the forked repo/organizational repo (this is the place you have write permission to and will be your origin)
 * Change directory